-- Use of add-on ingredients: I suggest that you soak in water and honey whatever dried fruits you are using before adding it to the dry ingredients.
+- Use of add-on ingredients: I suggest that you soak in water and honey or maple syrup whatever dried fruits you are using before adding it to the dry ingredients.
 Dried fruits have a tendency to absorb moisture of the liquid when added into the mixture.
 This means that it will compete with the dry ingredients and it could absorb the moisture that is supposed to be for the flour, resulting to a dry soda dough.
 Soaking it in water will soften the dried fruits and at the same time will make it moist even when it is baked.

 There you go, few tips to remember.
 Let’s put it to use and let’s get started!